Eppo-exp/eppo-docs/docs/sdks/server-sdks/python/index.md

 This logger takes an analytic event created by Eppo, `assignment`, and writes in to a table in the data warehouse (Snowflake, Databricks, BigQuery, or Redshift).
 You can read more on the [Event Logging](/sdks/event-logging) page.

 The code below illustrates an example implementation of a logging callback using Segment.
-You can provide any logging function, the only requirement is that the SDK receives a `log_assignment` function that write the Eppo-managed `assignment` event to your data warehouse.
+You can provide any logging function, the only requirement is that the SDK receives a `log_assignment` function that writes the Eppo-managed `assignment` event to your data warehouse.

 Here we define an implementation of the Eppo `AssignmentLogger` class containing a single function named `log_assignment`: